 Remembering that the “Whole Self” Matters at Work

 Another trend that emerged from chatting with our Golden Dozen is that people find joy in getting glimpses into the “whole person” of their teammates.
 Individuals can often be so goal-focused or siloed in their work that they don’t honestly know much about their colleagues.
-By their very nature, connections programs encourage employees to learn more about each other because they are spending time outside of a routine task to chat.
+By their very nature, Intros encourage employees to learn more about each other because they are spending time outside of a routine task to chat.

 The smallest act of authentic openness and honest discussion during a meeting can have a significant impact on a colleague’s day.
 For example, Kevin Jimenez, Clearing Operations Associate at Robinhood, said that one of the most memorable Donut experiences of 2019 was when a coworker brought her dog to the video conference for the remote meeting.
 It was a small but pleasant surprise that gave Kevin a peek into the daily life of a teammate.